-In light of “social distancing” to limit the spread of COVID-19, Hart Energy is proactively moving some of its conferences and forums to dates later in 2020.
+In light of “social distancing” to limit the spread of COVID-19, Hart Energy is proactively moving some of its conferences and forums to later dates.
 As these dates change we will communicate with you and others in our audiences through the event websites and via e-mail notifications.
 We want all our attendees, speakers, sponsors and exhibitors to feel safe travelling to our events -- and to get the most out of them when they arrive.
 For questions regarding any of our events please feel free to contact us here.
 You can view our full event calendar here.

 Over 160,000 energy professionals attended our events in the last 17 years.
 From upstream resource development to the greatest infrastructure build-out in a generation, Hart Energy's journalists curate valued, relevant programs for the most qualified audiences.

 As a business information provider to energy professionals and investors since 1973, Hart Energy navigates varied media channels and formats.
 Legacy print publications support an expanding roster of events, digital platforms, data services, video content, and social media initiatives that bring qualified buyers and sellers together across the world’s critical energy markets.